OUR KINGSTON READING CURRICULUM

 - The basic knowledge and skills our children must acquire throughout the year

 - The active reading and/or Foundation Stage and year one core books* the teachers will use.

 - The **Reading Doorway books that children will be encouraged to read

-- The expected Oxford Reading Tree stage for that year group for years two to six
+- The expected reading stage for that year group

 - A list of non-negotiables for teaching reading set out in knowledge organisers.